tomroesch/Jevo.jl/README.md

-# Jedi - Evolution simulations in Julia
+# Jevo - Evolution simulations in Julia

 ### Setting up the environment